luiscabrera77/readme-generator/README.md

 ## Description
 ![badge](https://img.shields.io/badge/license-MIT-blue)

 Allows user to quickly create a README file for Github using terminal prompts.
-It prompts for user details such as GitHub username, email address, and contact preferences, and asks the following details about the project: Name, Description, Installation Instructions, Usage Instructions, License, Contributing Guidelines and Testing.
+It starts by asking GitHub username, email address, and contact preferences, and then asks the following details about the project: Name, Description, Installation Instructions, Usage Instructions, License, Contributing Guidelines and Testing.

 The output is a professionally formated README file in markup with a table of contents, links, badges, full license texts, and contact information.